 Sleep deprivation has a clear impact on daily life.
 Indeed, fatigue can lead to mood swings, lack of concentration, lower libido, headaches and many other symptoms.
 It is essential to take care of your sleep.

-– Snoring impact on your partner
+– Snoring impacts your partner

-– Sleep apnea impact on your own health
+– Sleep apnea impacts your health

 Snoring may be associated with a sleeping disorder called sleep apnea.
 This can cause daytime fatigue, hypertension and cardiovascular disease in the long term.
-Sleep apnea can be diagnosed with a simple take-home sleep test or with a sleep test at a certified sleep lab.
+Sleep apnea can be diagnosed with a simple at-home sleep test or with a sleep test at a certified sleep lab.